Great Oaks Career Campuses

 Great Oaks Career Campuses (formerly Great Oaks Institute of Technology and Career Development and Great Oaks Joint Vocational School District) is a joint vocational school district in southwestern Ohio.
-They began operating in 1970.
+It began operating in 1970.
 Great Oaks is the largest career tech district in Ohio and the second largest in the United States, according to the National Center for Education Statistics.
 Great Oaks serves 36 affiliate school districts spanning approximately 2,200 square miles.
 The district operates four career campuses (serving high school juniors and seniors) and over 100 satellite programs embedded in 30 middle and high schools.

 In addition to high school programs, Great Oaks offers adult education.
 The Ohio Department of Education and Workforce rates Great Oaks as a five-star school district.